jfarid27/jfarid27.github.io/_posts/2015-03-01-book-review-mastering-metrics.md

 the differences in means.
 If its positive, we can then gladly go on a marketing campaign for the winner of the test.
 Sadly, one would be hard pressed to find a mother and father willing to have enough children to apease the researcher (50 should be enough right?), let alone hold their environments constant enough to allow them to all reach the exact same levels of abilities at exactly the same time.
-This is problem faced by anyone who uses statistics to infer causality.
+The problem, the lack of true comparability, is the main focus of causal inference, and is problem faced by anyone who uses statistics to infer causality.

 **Selection bias and exploiting Law of Large Numbers**